 Rapid Medical Care for Non-emergency Situations

 Need quick access to a doctor, but don’t feel you need emergency care?
-Loyola Medicine’s Immediate Care Centers offer prompt medical attention for adults and children on a walk-in basis at three convenient locations—no appointment necessary.
+Loyola Medicine’s Immediate Care offers prompt medical attention for adults and children on a walk-in basis at three convenient locations—no appointment necessary.

-You may wish to visit one of Loyola’s immediate care centers for a health concern that is not life-threatening, a visit to immediate care may be a more convenient choice; a visit to the emergency room can take longer and be more expensive than a visit to immediate care.
+You may wish to visit one of Loyola’s immediate care locations for a health concern that is not life-threatening, a visit to immediate care may be a more convenient choice; a visit to the emergency room can take longer and be more expensive than a visit to immediate care.

-At Loyola’s immediate care centers, you can see a board-certified doctor to treat your acute condition as soon as possible.
+At Loyola’s immediate care, you can see a board-certified doctor to treat your acute condition as soon as possible.
 Care is provided year-round, and the cost is similar to that of an appointment with your primary care physician.

-Seeking instant medical attention for non-life-threatening medical issues is easy and convenient at our Immediate Care centers:
+Seeking instant medical attention for non-life-threatening medical issues is easy and convenient at our Immediate Care locations: